Trismegiste/strangelove-bundle/README.md

 * Don't use DateTime in your model, use BsonDateTime, you have a nice AbstractType for replacing Symfony DateType that converts DateTime into BsonDateTime
 * Don't use SplObjectStorage in your model, use BsonObjectStorage
-* Don't use SplObjectStorage in your model, use BsonObjectStorage
+* Don't use SplFixedArray in your model, use BsonFixedArray

 Please read the documentation about BSON serialization in MongoDB to know more : [The MongoDB\BSON\Persistable interface](https://www.php.net/manual/en/class.mongodb-bson-persistable.php)